How to Quickly Get Started with Sonar

 - Go to <install_directory>/bin folder.
 You would find different folders related with OS platforms.
 As I have 64 bit Win system, I further went inside “windows-x86-64″ folder.

-- You shall find different shell scripts files.
+- You will find different shell scripts files.
 For my win platform, I found different *.bat file such as InstallNTService.bat, StartNTService.bat, StartSonar.bat etc.

 - Copy the path of this folder which may look like S<install_director>/bin/Windows-x86-64 (in case of my laptop), and append it to “Path” environment variable.